1998 San Francisco Board of Supervisors election

 The 1998 San Francisco Board of Supervisors elections occurred on November 3, 1998.
 Five of the eleven seats were contested.
-Five incumbents, two of which were appointed by Mayor Willie Brown, were up for election.
+Five incumbents, three of whom were appointed by Mayor Willie Brown, were up for election.

 This election was the last using at-large seats, a system that effectively reduces representation of minority points of view.
 Subsequent Board of Supervisors elections were to district seats through a plan ratified by the voters in 1996.

 Municipal elections in California are officially non-partisan, though most candidates in San Francisco do receive funding and support from various political parties.

 Results

 Each voter is allowed to cast at most five votes.

+Below are the final results of the November 3, 1998 election for Board of Supervisors: